unification-com/docs/src/mainchain/software/und_cmd/und_keys_add.md

 ## und keys add

-Add an encrypted private key (either newly generated or recovered), encrypt it, and save to <name> file
+Add an encrypted private key (either newly generated or recovered), encrypt it, and save to &lt;name&gt file

 ### Synopsis